 - Limit INSERT FUNCTION only for your understanding.
 Once you are comfortable with formulas type them directly into the cell.

-- We can INSERT FUNCTION in Excel under FORMULA tab as well.
+- We can INSERT FUNCTION under the FORMULA tab as well.

-- We can INSET FUNCTION under Auto SUM drop down by clicking on More Functions.
+- We can INSERT FUNCTION under Auto SUM drop down by clicking on More Functions.